ngiakhanh96/LeetCode/README.md

 *Fibonacci: O(2^n)
 *BFS use to find the shortest path, deal with level in tree *Binary Search:
-**Can use with sorted list, rotated sorted list
-**Can Use for problems which have the only way to solve is to bruteforce
+**Can use with sorted list, rotated sorted list, binary search tree **Can use for problems which have the only way to solve is to bruteforce **Can use for finding max of min, min of max